Tiziano Rossi

 Tiziano Rossi (born in Milan, 1935) is an Italian poet.
-He is well known for his published books of poetry, but in 2020 he also published a collection of short tales.
+He is known for his published books of poetry, but in 2020 he also published a collection of short stories.

 Biography

-Son of the painter Giovanni Rossi, as a poet he is considered an important exponent of the well known Lombard line (a category which id to be understood in a broad sense, not coinciding perfectly with the geographical area).
-In his poetry it is often clear a civil wish to defend life from industrial and technology invasions.
-He is the editor (with Ermanno Krumm) of the anthological work Poesia italiana del Novecento, with a preface by Mario Luzi (Milan: 1995).
+A son of the painter Giovanni Rossi, as a poet he is considered an important exponent of the well-known Lombard line (a category which is to be understood in a broad sense, not coinciding perfectly with the geographical area).
+In his poetry it is often clear a civil wish to defend life from industrial and technological invasions.

+Rossi is the editor (with Ermanno Krumm) of the anthological work Poesia italiana del Novecento, with a preface by Mario Luzi (Milan: 1995).

 He won the Viareggio Prize for poetry in 2000.

-In 2020 he published a collection of poetical, sarcastic anti-fairy tale (antifavole).
-In the same year he adheres at the Empathic Movement (Empathism).

-He won Cilento Poetry Prize in 2022.